FarronF/limerick-council-meetings/meetings/2016/04/21-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Municipal District of Cappamore-Kilmallock - 11th March 2016.md

 The following issues were raised :

- A traffic management plan and off street parking were required in the town.--- 2
+ A traffic management plan and off street parking were required in the town.
+---
+2

  There were problems with traffic congestion, speeding and shortage of parking outside